 Steve Angstrom is an electronic musician, producer and syntheist known for his unique retrofuturistic sound.

 Steve is performing live with a selection of weird dance music rescued from his archives.
 Dubbed sci-fi and tranced mind altering drums with burbling analogue bassline all created live and in the moment – in the true mid 90s style.
-Recovered Artefacts ’93 – 97 will be released soon on Sleepers Records.
+Recovered Artefacts ’93 – 97 will be released soon on Sleepers Records as SLEEPERS 10

-In 1988 Steve Angstrom founded TimeShard, noted as innovators in the UK electronic dance underground during the ‘second summer of love’ in 1989.
+In 1988 Steve Angstrom founded TimeShard, noted innovators in the UK electronic dance underground during the ‘second summer of love’ in 1989.

-Steve’s band became known as one of the UK’s first live ‘acid house’ acts, and during this time they developed a sound which became known as Psychedelic trance although at the time they described it as “Shamanic Trance” .
-A name derived from their interest in using the music, and the trance in a more directed and “magical” way than their peers.
+They became one of the UK’s first live ‘acid house’ acts, and during this time they developed a sound which blended what we now call Psychedelic Trance and Ambient Dub.
+At the time they described their sound as “Shamanic Trance” a name derived from their interest in using the music, and the trance in a more directed and “magical” way than their more mainstream peers.

 Timeshard’s music found success UK’s free-festival circuit, which was in a period of transition and fusion as acid house fans found a place to dance without restriction, outside mainstream club culture.
 Steve and TimeShard built a devoted following among the mixture of punks and Acid House followers which flocked to Britain’s free festivals fields during this period.

 Gradually, their live show expanded outwards and across Europe, while their sound gained elements of ethno-techno, trance and dub.